-The Board comprises nine Directors, all of whom, except for the Executive Chairman and the CEO, are non-executive and independent Directors.
-The seven independent Directors are Mr Phua Bah Lee, Mr Teoh Eng Hong, Mr William Ho Ah Seng, Mrs Yu-Foo Yee Shoon, Mdm Tan Hui Keng, Martha, Mr Adam Tan Chin Han and Mr Terence Khoo Chi Siang.
+With the demise of Mr Phua Bah Lee on 26 December 2021, the Board comprised eight Directors, all of whom, except for the Executive Chairman and the CEO, are non-executive and independent Directors.
+The six independent Directors were Mr Teoh Eng Hong, Mr William Ho Ah Seng, Mrs Yu-Foo Yee Shoon, Mdm Tan Hui Keng, Martha, Mr Adam Tan Chin Han and Mr Terence Khoo Chi Siang.
 The Company has no alternate directors on its Board.